The Real Thing (play): Act I

 In the first scene, Max accuses his distant and travelling wife, Charlotte, of adultery.
 Upset, she leaves.

 In the second scene, Charlotte's personality appears to have changed and she is now married to a playwright named Henry.
 The audience is gradually led to realize that Charlotte is an actress, and the first scene was her performance in a play that Henry, her husband, wrote.
 In the play, the character of Max is played by the husband of a married couple with whom Henry and Charlotte are friends, also named Max.
 The scene reveals that Charlotte is unhappy with the play.
 She believes that Henry gives limited development to the female lead in order to show off his wit through the male lead's lines.

 Max and his wife Annie drop by for a social visit with Charlotte and Henry.
 Without the benefit of Henry's dialogue, the real-life Max seems superficial.
 By contrast, his wife Annie is, according to the script, "very much like the woman Charlotte has ceased to be."
 Annie is a devoted activist on behalf of an imprisoned soldier, Brodie, who has been arrested for setting fire to the wreath on the Tomb of the Unknown Warrior.
-Henry mocks her as a sentimental do-gooder, giving offence to Max.
+Henry mocks her as a sentimental do-gooder, giving offense to Max.
 But when Annie and Henry are left alone, the scene reveals that their fight was also a performance: they are having an affair, and she agrees to meet him later on the pretext of visiting Brodie in prison.

 Max discovers the affair, and Annie leaves him to be with Henry.
 Soon, Henry is reduced to writing television scripts in order to pay alimony to Charlotte.
 He struggles to write a play about his love for Annie, but finds it difficult to find the right language to express sincere emotion: he can vocalize his feelings but has difficulty expressing them honestly in writing.